Canon 650D vs Sony RX100 IV

 It is notable that the 650D has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 650D and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 650D and RX100 IV can be found, respectively, in the Canon 650D Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 650D and the Sony RX100 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.